-AIDS Research and Treatment publishes original research articles, review articles, and clinical studies focused on all aspects of HIV and AIDS, from the molecular basis of the disease to translational and clinical research, prevention and education.
+AIDS Research and Treatment publishes original research articles and review articles focused on all aspects of HIV and AIDS, from the molecular basis of the disease to translational and clinical research, prevention and education.

 AIDS Research and Treatment maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 On-Time Appointment Keeping and Associated Factors among Human Immunodeficiency Virus-Positive Adult Patients Accessing Antiretroviral Therapy at Health Centers in East Gojjam Zone, Northwest Ethiopia, 2019